 In most cases, the injury being treated is "inside" of a joint, so using a needle in your injured area will produce temporary discomfort.
 This is usually relieved by the anesthesia applied before the injection.

 If you are having a cell-based therapy, the first step will be the removal of your bone marrow or fat, which will be done under local anesthesia with an injection to numb the skin.
 Your physicians will provide you more details on the different options of anesthesia for these procedures.
 After the procedure, you will experience some discomfort in the area where your bone marrow or your fat were extracted.
 Marrow is usually extracted from the back of the hip, while fat is usually drawn from the abdomen.

 If you are having a PRP injection, the whole procedure usually takes around 30 minutes.
 For cell-based therapies, the procedure can take between one and one a half hours.

 Many of these procedures may be used after any orthopedic surgery.
 You’ll need to consult with a physician who will recommend the best approach for your case after evaluating your symptoms and current condition.

 Most patients are able to resume normal daily activities within two to three days after treatment and are usually able to resume exercise a few weeks after treatment.
 However, every case is different.

 Unfortunately, insurance companies do not yet cover regenerative medicine therapies.
 However, if you are having any of these treatments in combination with a surgery or another treatment (for example, getting PRP injections while also having an operation to repair a ligament tear), those other treatments will be likely covered by your insurance.
 Check with your insurance provider, as every case is different.

 The total cost of the procedure varies depending on what type of therapy you are getting.
 If you are considering a regenerative medicine procedure, you should discuss financial options with your doctor.

-To learn more, read the article below or visit the HSS Center for Regenerative Medicine.
+To learn more, visit the HSS Center for Regenerative Medicine.